-A differential port is formed from two single-ended ports having the same "reference" terminal (also referred to as the "-" terminal).
+A differential port is formed from two single-ended ports having the same “reference” terminal (also referred to as the “-” terminal).
 Electrical quantities associated with a differential port formed from two single-ended ports i and j are established from the single-ended port quantities Vi, Ii, Vj, and Ij as

-common mode voltage (a)
+common mode voltage VCi,j=(Vi+Vj)/2 (a)

-common mode current (b)
+common mode current ICi,j=Ii+Ij (b)

-differential mode voltage (c)
+differential mode voltage VDi,j=Vi-Vj (c)

-differential mode current (d)
+differential mode current IDi,j=(Ii-Ij)/2 (d)

 The notation Ci,j and Di,j signifies the mode, common or differential, respectively, as well as the indices and the order of the single-ended ports from which the differential port is formed.